M27 Junction 3 Improvements

 Part of our programme of improvements (generally with value <£10m)

-Please be aware of the following planned overnight closures:
+Until then, please be aware of the following overnight (10pm to 4am) planned closures:

 What is happening?

 We will be carrying out work to improve the interchange where the M271 junction 2 meets the M27 at junction 3.
 This will include:

 • widening of the M27 westbound exit slip-road to three lanes;